 Once you know your audience, it’s time to take an honest look at your existing content.
 You may have spent countless hours on the existing content on your website and you’re proud of it.
 Why shouldn’t you be?
 You know the work that went into creating it.

-But if you’re reading this article it’s likely that content isn’t performing as well as you had hoped.
+But if you’re reading this article, it’s likely that the content isn’t performing as well as you had hoped.

 Bring something of value to the table